-Storage: This product is a Scheduled Poison.
-Observe all relevant regulations regarding sale, transport and storage of this schedule of poison.
-Store in a cool, well ventilated area.
+Storage: Store in a cool, well ventilated area.
 Check containers periodically for leaks.
 Containers should be kept closed in order to minimise contamination.
 Make sure that the product does not come into contact with substances listed under "Incompatibilities" in Section 10.
 If you keep more than 10000kg or L of Dangerous Goods of Packaging Group III, you may be required to license the premises or notify your Dangerous Goods authority.
 If you have any doubts, we suggest you contact your Dangerous Goods authority in order to clarify your obligations.
 Check packaging - there may be further storage instructions on the label.